Fredrik Sträng: 2008 K2 disaster

 In 2008, Sträng took part in the International K2 expedition, with eight members (Mike Farris, Chris Klinke, Tim Horvath, Dr Eric Meyer, Chhiring Dorje Sherpa, Chris Warner, Paul Walker and Sträng himself).
 Of the group's members Chhiring Dorje Sherpa was the one who reached the summit.
 Sträng and Dr Eric Meyer turned back at 8000 m early in the morning of August 1 when they concluded that the conditions for safely reaching the summit were not satisfied.
 During August 1 and August 2 the second most devastating accident in the history of K2 occurred: 11 people died.
 The main reason was falling ice in the area called the bottleneck (a 100 m overarching wall of ice) which caused the majority of the deaths.

 In 2017, Sträng returned to K2 with a team in an attempt to finally reach the summit.
 However, due to rockfall and having to attempt the final episode of the expedition alone, he had to turn back.

 In 2025, Sträng completed Norway’s 377 mainland 2000m peaks in record time 68 days, 21 hours and 59 minutes, and becoming the first Swede to summit the peaks.

 TEDx

 Fredrik has talked at TEDx twice, in Gothenburg, February 2019 with the title “Safety kills” and in Limassol, November 2022 with the title “Decision-making in the death zone”.

 Last of the Wild

-In 2021 Fredrik went to New Zeeland together with Kristofer Hivju to make a short documentary, Last of the Wild, as they explored how Whanganui River became the first river in the world to be granted legal personhood status.
+In 2021 Fredrik went to New Zealand together with Kristofer Hivju to make a short documentary, Last of the Wild, as they explored how Whanganui River became the first river in the world to be granted legal personhood status.
 The news was met with tears — it reflected over 160 years of fighting for recognition of the rights of the river.